Surface Mine Blasting Safety Inspection Checklist

 What does the Surface Mine Blasting Safety Inspection Checklist cover?

 This checklist covers 24 inspection items across 6 sections: Pre-Blast Area Inspection, Explosives and Detonator Handling, Blasting Circuit and Connections, Blast Area Clearance and Warning, Post-Blast Inspection, Explosives Accounting.
-It is designed for mining / quarrying operations and compliance.
+It is designed for mining operations and compliance.

 How often should this checklist be completed?